nextapps-de/spotlight/README.md

 Super-lightweight image gallery library without dependencies.
 Bundled into one Javascript file:

-- No additional Javascript coding needed
+- No additional Javascript coding
-- No additional HTML snippets needed
+- No additional HTML snippets
-- No additional CSS resources needed
+- No additional CSS resources
-- No additional images/assets needed
+- No additional images/assets
-- No additional handling of event listener needed
+- No additional handling of event listener
+- All in all just 5kb gzip

 __Demo:__ https://nextapps-de.github.io/spotlight/